cosmic-code05/Machine-Learning-Projects/README.md

 ### 3. Customer Churn Prediction

 A machine learning project focused on predicting whether a customer is likely to leave a service.
+XGBoost is used to check whether the person will churn or not

 **Concepts:** Classification · Data Analysis · Predictive Modeling